 Facts about Bell Hooks

-Bell Hooks (who spells her name without capitals) is one of the most widely published black feminist scholars in the U.S.
+Dr. bell hooks (who spelled her name without capitals) was one of the most widely published black feminist scholars in the United States.

-An outspoken cultural critic, educational theorist and professor of English, she is famous for her analyses of the politics of race, gender, class and culture, and for her attacks on what she calls the “white supremacist capitalist patriarchy” (coined in 1989’s Talking Back: Thinking Feminist, Thinking Black).
+An outspoken cultural critic, educational theorist and professor of English, bell hooks was famous for her analyses of the politics of race, gender, class and culture, and for her attacks on what she called the “white supremacist capitalist patriarchy” (coined in 1989’s Talking Back: Thinking Feminist, Thinking Black).

 Her works include Ain’t I a Woman: Black Women and Feminism (1981), Teaching to Transgress: Education as the Practice of Freedom (1994), Reel to Real: Race, Sex, and Class at the Movies (1996), Feminism is for Everybody: Passionate Politics (2000) and Teaching Community: A Pedagogy of Hope (2003).